sanofrank/KwicKwocKwac/README.md

 ## Set up MongoDB

-The project is build on the database management system Mongo, but this choice is up to you.
+The project is build on the database management system Mongo.

+First you need to create a Mongo collection where there has to be at least two tables: one named **users** for saving users, and another named **metadata** for stored the metadata information of every marked up document.

-To set up MongoDB you need to create a .env file to store the information abeling node.js to connect to your database.
+To set up MongoDB inside the project you need to create a **.env** file in order to store the connection information.

-Inside the .env file you need to declare a DB_CONNECT variable assigning the url for your DB.
+Inside the file you need to declare a DB_CONNECT variable assigning the url for your Mongo collection.

 ```
 DB_CONNECT = mongodb+srv://"username":"password"@"clustername"-rwpos.mongodb.net/"collection"?retryWrites=true&w=majority
 ```

-On the database will be stored the user information and the metadata about the document.

 ## Set up JWT